 If you have enrolled elsewhere (including other divisions of The New School) since you last attended Parsons, please include an official transcript of your course of study.

 If health difficulties affected your course of study at Parsons, please provide an update on your health and a recommendation from a qualified medical or mental health clinician.

-If you have been working, a recommendation from your employer is helpful to include.
+If you have been working, it is helpful to include a recommendation from your employer.

 Some applicants may also be required to submit a portfolio.

 Deadlines: You must submit the complete readmission application no later than August 1 to be considered for readmission in the fall semester and no later than November 15 for readmission in the spring semester.

 If you have any questions about the readmission criteria or process, please call the Office of Advising at 212.229.5855 or write to AdvisingParsons@newschool.edu.

 Students may take summer courses for transfer credit at another institution provided they

 - Are in good academic standing